 You will need to provide a copy of detailed subject descriptions with your application.

 Important things to remember

-- Change of name: If you have changed your name or any of your documents show a name that is different from the one that you have used in your application, you must present certified evidence of the change (marriage certificate, deed poll, statutory declaration).
+If you have changed your name, or any of your documents show a name that is different from the one that you have used in your application, you must present evidence of the change (marriage certificate, deed poll, statutory declaration).

-- Reasonable Adjustments: If you have a disability and require advice or assistance with your studies, please get in touch with our Disability Liaison Officers.
+If you have a disability and would like advice or assistance with your studies, please see our disability services.

 In 2022, all postgraduate coursework degrees (excluding the Executive MBA) are Commonwealth Supported.
 This means the Government will subsidise a part of your fees, up to 75%.
 We have many fee assistance options available to students.